rottytooth/SchizoJS/readme.md

 Schizo'd code:
-- uses sometimes tabs, sometimes spaces
+- uses tabs and/or spaces
 - uses standard JS indent style or one of the others https://en.wikipedia.org/wiki/Indent_style
-- single-quote or double-quote
+- preferes single-quote or double-quote
-- semi-colons required or not
+- requires semi-colons or doesn't